IS2AI/SpeakingFaces/README.md

 <img src="https://raw.githubusercontent.com/IS2AI/SpeakingFaces/master/figures/aligned_session_one.png" width="900">

-3. Alignment for all subjects can be done using **align_session_one_all.py** scripts based on the metdata stored on **metadata/session_1/** directory.
+3. Alignment for all subjects can be done using **align_session_one_all.py** script and metadata stored in **metadata/session_1/** directory.

 ### Preprocessing data from the second session
 1. To split audio and video files based on commands:
 - Open **record_matlab/extract_video_audio_by_commands.m** file.
 - Initialize the following parameters: **sub_id** - a subject ID, **trial_id** - a trial ID, **path_vid** - a path to the recorded video files, **path_rgb** - a path to save the extracted visual videos, **path_thr** - a path to save the extracted thermal videos by commands, **path_mic1** - a path to save the extracted audio files by commands from the microphone #1, **path_mic2** - a path to save the extracted audio files by commands from the microphone #2.
 - Launch **record_matlab/extract_video_audio_by_commands.m**
-2. The extracted audio files were trimmed manually in case of silence at the end.
-Recordings from both microphones are identical.
-Thus after trimming files manually for one of them, the second can be done automatically using **trim_audio.py** script.
-It automatically finds trimmed and corresonding untrimmed audio files and trims them.
+2. Note, the recordings from the two microphones are identical.
+The extracted audio files from the first microphone were manually trimmed and validated.
+Based on this processed data, the extracted recordings from the second microphone were automatically trimmed using **trim_audio.py** script.
 3. To extract frames from visual and thermal video files based on the trimmed audio files, run **extract_images_by_commands.py** script.
 It estimates a length of the trimmed audio file and extracts a necessary number of frames accordingly.
 4. To align the extracted frames, and also to crop the region of interest (ROI), run **align_crop_session_two.py** script with the following arguments:
 - **dataset**: a path to the SpeakingFaces dataset.